bisq-network/bisq2/docs/dev/build.md

 ### Supported program arguments

-Aditionally to the JVM options we support 2 program arguments:
+Additionally, to the JVM options we support 2 program arguments:

 `--app-name` and `--data-dir`.
 Option name and value is seperated with `=`.